Lead Tracking (Signup)

 - the tracker created a click/customer relationship first

-- your signup flow has a stable internal user/customer ID to send to Affitor
+- your signup flow has a stable internal user/customer ID to pass to Affitor

-A tracked click usually means the browser already has affitor_click_id from the pageview/click step.
+A tracked click means the browser already has affitor_click_id from the pageview/click step.

 Option A — Browser-side signup()

-Use this when signup completes in the browser and the tracker script is already loaded.
+Use this when signup completes in the browser and the tracker script is loaded on the page.

 Basic example